-Recommended: That the Board accept a gift of approximately 1,162.23 acres of unimproved real property located in Camden County, from University of Georgia Foundation, Inc. (the "Foundation") for the use and benefit of the University of Georgia ("UGA").
+Approved: The Board accepted a gift of approximately 1,162.23 acres of unimproved real property located in Camden County, from University of Georgia Foundation, Inc. (the "Foundation") for the use and benefit of the University of Georgia ("UGA").

-Recommended further: That acquisition of this real property be subject to completion of an environmental assessment of the real property indicating no significant problems or, if environmental problems are indicated, said problems be resolved before the real property is acquired.
+Acquisition of this real property is subject to completion of an environmental assessment of the real property indicating no significant problems or, if environmental problems are indicated, said problems will be resolved before the real property is acquired.

-Recommended further: That the legal details involved with accepting this gift of real property be handled by the Office of the Attorney General.
+The legal details involved with accepting this gift of real property will be handled by the Office of the Attorney General.